guva2/one-click-lca-exercise/README.txt

 ---------------

-This project was left a open ended, and there are features that would be nice to add that I assumed were out of scope of this project.
+This project was left a open ended, and there are features that would be nice to add that I thought were out of scope for this project.
 I will list them here for clarity:

     * Logging.
 This project was framed as a script that only needs to be run